ScottWilkins/oauth-practice/README.md

 Generate an express app that includes a `.gitignore` file:

 ```
+fork / clone this repo
+cd into repo
-express --git linkedin-oauth
+express --git .
-cd linkedin-oauth
 npm install
 nodemon
 ```

 Visit http://localhost:3000/ and make sure that the app loads correctly.
 Then initialize a git repository:

 ```
-git init .
+git status
 git add -A
 git commit -m "Initial commit"
+git push origin master
 ```

-Now create a repository on Github, set the remote properly and push.

 __#2 Deploy to Heroku__